 According to MacIntyre, there are some promising drugs available for people with COPD, including a bronchodilator that lasts all day long (rather than the standard inhaler-delivered medications, which wear off after four to six hours).
 Steroids to reduce inflammation can also be helpful; oxygen supplementation is often essential.

 One of the most important keys to living better with COPD, says MacIntyre, is a good pulmonary rehabilitation program.
-“When people get breathless, they don’t exercise,” he points out.
+“When people get breathless, they don’t exercise,” he pointed out.
 “Then their lungs get deconditioned and it becomes a vicious cycle.
 So rehabilitation is an essential component of a comprehensive, effective approach to COPD.